-The City of Vallejo's Housing and Community Development (HCD) Division, under the City Manager's Office, manages programs funded by the U.S. Department of Housing and Urban Development (HUD).
-For the 2021-22 Program/Fiscal Year (FY) (July 1, 2021 - June 30, 2022), the City was awarded \$1,050,713.00 in federal Community Development Block Grant (CDBG) Program funds, and \$610,866.00 in HOME Investment Partnerships Program funds.
-The goals and objectives during this second year of the City's Five-Year Consolidated Plan were substantially achieved.
-The City and its non-profit partners were successful in providing public services; supportive assistance to homeless persons and non-homeless persons with special needs; and progress toward the establishment of rental units in a Permanent Supportive Housing Project, and a Homeless Navigation Center.
-During the reporting period, \$532,723 in CDBG Program funds were expended, as well as \$614,447 in HOME Program funds.
+The City of Vallejo's Housing and Community Development (HCD) Division manages programs funded by the U.S. Department of Housing and Urban Development (HUD).
+For the 2022-23 Program/Fiscal Year (FY) (July 1, 2022 - June 30, 2023), the City was awarded \$1,034,156 in federal Community Development Block Grant (CDBG) Program funds, and \$630,390 in HOME Investment Partnerships Program funds.
+The goals and objectives during this third year of the City's Five-Year Consolidated Plan were minimally achieved due to unforeseen delays in the development of an affordable housing project.
+However, the City and its non-profit partners were successful in providing public services; supportive assistance to homeless persons and those who were at risk of homelessness; and progress towards the establishment of the City's first Homeless Navigation Center.
+During the reporting period, aproximately \$234,759 in CDBG Program funds were expended, as well as \$76,844 in HOME Program funds.
 Funds expended included program income and unspent amounts carried over from the previous the fiscal year.